aaron-lebo/xjs/README.md

 ### the future

 React support.
+Immutable.js?
 Use @typespec for gradual typing via Flow?
-There's lots of possibilities.
+There are lots of possibilities.
 Contributions appreciated.

 ### isn't this just a transpiler?

 Technically, yes.
-What exactly do you think a compiler is, though?
-Is that like one of those languages which is only good for "scripting"?
+What exactly do you think a compiler is?